Harold Castro Player Props: Rockies vs. Pirates

 Harold Castro At The Plate

-- In four of nine games this year, Castro got a hit, but only one each time.
+- In four of 10 games this season, Castro got a hit, but only one each time.

-- Castro has driven in a run in two games this year, with multiple runs batted in once.
+- Castro has picked up an RBI in two games this season, with multiple runs batted in once.

-- He has scored in three of nine games so far this year.
+- He has scored a run in three of 10 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.